SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 1766414441635703 -->|What happened?|1766414839939966[<b>Speaker 👉 Anna:</b>
 \nI just get... distracted.\nI heard there are Tanuki hanging around the ruins...\nYou haven't told anyone I was there, right?]
 1766414839939966 -->|No.|1766414904479618[<b>Speaker 👉 Anna:</b>
-\nThank you.\nGuess I'm lucky you came along and not one of them.\n...\nYou must really hate them... the Tanuki.]
+\nThank you.\nGuess I'm lucky you came along and not one of them.\n…\nYou must really hate them... the Tanuki.]
 1766414904479618 -->|Actually, I think they're quite cute.|1766416198068105[<b>Speaker 👉 Anna:</b>
 \nWhat?!...\nBut...\nThey're dangerous!\nFox and Tanuki have been at war for hundreds of years!]
 1766414904479618 -->| I think I'm becoming friends with one.|1766416198068105[<b>Speaker 👉 Anna:</b>